georgeliaw/local-setup/README.md

 Then we can do the following:

-1. Install (Gnome) Tweak Tools from the Software Updater and install the following extensions:
+1. Open (Gnome) Tweak Tools and install the following extensions:
 - Battery Status
 - Dash to Dock
 - Dash to Panel or TaskBar